A Beginner + Intermediate Dance Exercise Program

 “Only Way is Up” Dance Workout

 This was my #1 favorite workout in the entire “Let’s Get Up” program because it’s slower, dramatic modern dance — that’s my jam.
-The embedded video in this article is me doing the “Shareable Moment” from “Only Way Is Up” — fire arms and all.
+The embedded video in this article is me doing the “Shareable Moment” from “Only Way Is Up” — Fire Arms and all.
+(Speaking of fire, do check out “Fire and Flow” if you’re looking for another program with dance-like elements.)
 Shaun T does a nice job here reminding you to watch your breath and keep on breathing.

 The Energize Moment that goes with this episode is helpful and inspiring, too.
 Shaun T says, “When you’re stressed, what’s the ONE thing you can do to help?”
 My answer: Work out!